 - (b) If the Student is under the age of 18, the Student's parent or guardian will be responsible for the payment of the Course Fee.

 - (c) The Company reserves the right to introduce or change any Fees from time-to-time.
-Any new or changed Fees will not apply for any Courses that have already been accessed a Student.
+Any new or changed Fees will not apply for any Courses that have already been accessed the Student.

 The Company provides the following payment options for Students:

 - i Upfront payment in full; and

 - (b) The Student may make upfront payment by providing credit card details or electronic bank transfer to the Company's bank account.